oliveiraleo/free5gc-auto-deploy/README.md

 This repository contains scripts that help to deploy instances of the [free5GC](https://github.com/free5gc/free5gc) project.

+If you are new to free5GC, it is recommended to first be acquainted with its documentation available on [its official website](https://free5gc.org/guide/).
+As these scripts try to reproduce the steps of the ["Build free5GC from scratch"](https://free5gc.org/guide/#advanced-build-free5gc-from-scratch) present there automatically, however it is important to learn the details behind them.

 ## Motivation

 In the course of my research, I've been utilizing the free5GC project.
 During the experimentation with this 5G Core (5GC) [advanced setup](https://free5gc.org/guide/#advanced-build-free5gc-from-scratch) and its associated Network Functions (NFs), I discovered an opportunity to streamline the installation process.
 By automating various installation tasks, I significantly reduced deployment time, optimizing efficiency and enabling a more agile research environment.